chriskrycho/v4.chriskrycho.com/2014/firebirdsql-and-intellij-idea-etc.txt

 5. Under **Database URL**, specify `jdbc:firebirdsql://localhost:3050/`
-    followed by *either* the full path to the database in question or a corresponding alias.[^alias] A full path might look like this:
+    followed by *either* the full path to the database in question or a corresponding alias.[^alias] A full path might look like this on Windows:

         jdbc:firebirdsql://localhost:3050/C:/my_project/the_database.db